daniboomerang/Redradix-weekend-angular-stage2/README.md

 # Description:

- * The GNAs container is the final exercise, that contains all the random number genreators developed in the previous exersices in the same Angular APP.
+ * This project (GNAs Container) is a Angular app that contains all the random number generators developed in the Stage 1.
+ * The project is aimed to show how to organize big projects in Angular (though this is not a big one).
+ * The idea is to show the 5 angular apps of the Stage 1 as a independent modules of the GNAs Container.
+ * For that there is the need to learn some about ngRoute and $location.